2022 Exploration Competition

 Applicants and research administrators are encouraged to attend the Exploration webinars to learn more about the Exploration stream and the overall application process.

 There are a limited number of attendee spots per session.
+However, there is no need to register in advance.
 Institutions are strongly encouraged to arrange group webinar sessions for their researchers.
 Webinars will be recorded, and the presentations made available following the session.
 Please contact your institution’s research grants office for more information.

 The goal of the Exploration stream is to inspire high-risk, high-reward and interdisciplinary research.

 Exploration grants support research that pushes boundaries into exciting new areas.
 Researchers are encouraged to think “outside of the box,” undertake research that would defy current paradigms, and bring disciplines together in unexpected ways and from bold, innovative perspectives.
 With the Exploration stream, there is recognition that innovation often carries risk; proposals for high-risk research projects that have the potential to deliver game-changing impacts are strongly encouraged.